 The Oldest Rookie In The Winter Olympics Will Turn 50 This Year

-The Olympics are often a showcase for youth – but they can also show the benefits of being in shape later in life, as well.
-And that's the case with Tomi Rantamaeki, a Finnish curler who is making his Winter Olympics debut in Pyeongchang, months before he turns 50.
+The Olympics are often a showcase for youth — but they can also show the benefits of being in shape later in life.
+That's the case with Tomi Rantamaeki, a Finnish curler who is making his Winter Olympics debut in Pyeongchang, months before he turns 50.

 Rantamaeki is a curler who's currently in the mixed doubles tournament along with his teammate, Oona Kauste.
 Despite their experience — Rantamaeki is a former national coach for the Finnish Curling Association, and Kauste is the skipper on the Finnish women's team — the pair have been struggling in the new mixed-doubles format; they now sit in last place.